Graphene: Structure

+In a graphene sheet, each atom is connected to its three nearest carbon neighbors by σ-bonds, and a delocalized π-bond, which contributes to a valence band that extends over the whole sheet.
+This type of bonding is also seen in polycyclic aromatic hydrocarbons.
+The valence band is touched by a conduction band, making graphene a semimetal with unusual electronic properties that are best described by theories for massless relativistic particles.
+Charge carriers in graphene show linear, rather than quadratic, dependence of energy on momentum, and field-effect transistors with graphene can be made that show bipolar conduction.
+Charge transport is ballistic over long distances; the material exhibits large quantum oscillations and large nonlinear diamagnetism.

 Bonding

 Three of the four outer-shell electrons of each atom in a graphene sheet occupy three sp2 hybrid orbitals – a combination of orbitals s, px and py — that are shared with the three nearest atoms, forming σ-bonds.
 The length of these bonds is about 0.142 nanometers.

 The remaining outer-shell electron occupies a pz orbital that is oriented perpendicularly to the plane.
-These orbitals hybridize together to form two half-filled bands of free-moving electrons, π and π∗, which are responsible for most of graphene's notable electronic properties.
+These orbitals hybridize together to form two half-filled bands of free-moving electrons, π, and π∗, which are responsible for most of graphene's notable electronic properties.
 Recent quantitative estimates of aromatic stabilization and limiting size derived from the enthalpies of hydrogenation (ΔHhydro) agree well with the literature reports.

 Graphene sheets stack to form graphite with an interplanar spacing of 0.335 nm.

 Graphene sheets in solid form usually show evidence in diffraction for graphite's (002) layering.
 This is true of some single-walled nanostructures.
-However, unlayered graphene with only (hk0) rings has been found in the core of presolar graphite onions.
+However, unlayered graphene displaying only (hk0) rings have been observed in the core of presolar graphite onions.
 TEM studies show faceting at defects in flat graphene sheets and suggest a role for two-dimensional crystallization from a melt.